Andis Supra ZR Review

 As I mentioned before, the ZR is a bit expensive.
 However, this is not your usual clipper: we’re talking about a durable, professional tool for barbers.
 Its price tag is completely justified.

 What you won’t like is the fact that you’ll have only one #000 blade.
 Depending on what cuts you want to perform with it, you have to shop around for a few more.
-Remember that for bald fades and close-cutting, you’d better grab a #0000 CeramicEdge blade.
+It might be a good idea to grab a #000 CeramicEdge blade.